Arab alliance close to capturing Hodeidah airport, Yemen military says

 The Arab alliance, which launched the operation in Hodeidah four days ago, says it can seize the city quickly enough to avoid interrupting aid to the millions facing starvation.

-Defeating the Houthis in Hodeidah in the biggest battle of the war could have ramifications far beyond the city of 600,000.
+A defeat for the Houthis in Hodeidah could have ramifications far beyond the city of 600,000.
 The Yemen conflict is part of a proxy war between Sunni Muslim Saudi Arabia and Shi’ite Iran across the Middle East.

 President Donald Trump’s withdrawal from the international nuclear deal and his embrace of nuclear state North Korea has dealt a blow to Tehran and put it under pressure to entrench its interests in Arab countries.

-Reporting by Mohammed Ghobari in Aden and Ghaida Ghantous in Dubai; writing by Michael Georgy
+Reporting by Mohammed Ghobari in Aden, Ghaida Ghantous in Dubai and Stephanie Ulmer-Nebehay in Geneva; writing by Michael Georgy; editing by Larry King